user0009182/RaspPi/Server/README.md

 ## Command Server

-Simple TCP server that Rasp Pi Pico W devices running device_client.py can connect to over WIFI.
-Such devices will then be controllable from the server, which can issue commands to them.
+TCP server that devices following the client protocol can connect to over WIFI.
+Such devices can then be controlled from the server, which can issue commands to them.

 Currently the server should be run from Visual Studio under the debugger.
 This is because a lot of operational output is sent to the debug console.
 Standard output and input are reserved for sending commands and reading the response.